rainliu/gocl/README.md

 Now it is handled by the following code:

-#cgo !darwin LDFLAGS: -lOpenCL
+"#cgo !darwin LDFLAGS: -lOpenCL"

-#cgo darwin LDFLAGS: -framework OpenCL
+"#cgo darwin LDFLAGS: -framework OpenCL"

 ===============================================